All Episodes

 So things are changing.

-How many other people are getting uh uh apparently blue sky, that's the uh sort of poor wannabe uh ex-platform, you know, the competitor to X that all the Democrats went to because they thought, oh, we must get off of X so that we can find this heaven-like situation on this other platform.
+That's the sort of poor wannabe X platform, you know, the competitor to X that all the Democrats went to because they thought, oh, we must get off of X so that we can find this heaven-like situation on this other platform.

-Well, Blue Sky turned into a cesspool, and apparently um there was a guest search feature, meaning you didn't have to be a member, but you could search for things on Blue Sky.
+Well, Blue Sky turned into a cesspool, and apparently there was a guest search feature, meaning you didn't have to be a member, but you could search for things on Blue Sky.

-And I guess they were finding quite a few, because Blue Sky was just it just became a cesspool at some point, people say, and uh Blue Sky turned off their guest feature option.
+And I guess they were finding quite a few because Blue Sky was just, it just became a cesspool at some point, people say.

 Ow.

-you realize how many there were.
+You realize how many there were.

 There were a lot.